Konoshenko/website/docs/rules/common/prefer-correct-type-name.md

 ## Description

-Type name should only contain alphanumeric characters, start with an uppercase character and span between `min-length` and `max-length` characters in length.
+Rule checks that the type name should only contain alphanumeric characters, start with an uppercase character and span between `min-length` and `max-length` characters in length.

 The rule can be configured using fields `min-length` and `max-length`.
-By default `min-length = 3` and `max-length = 40`.
-You can also add exceptions `excluded`.
+By default it's `min-length = 3` and `max-length = 40`. ou can also configure type name exceptions with `excluded` option.

 ### Config example